Financial-Times/origami-website/_specification-v1/imageset.md

 - `hash`: type `String`.
 The SHA-512 hash value of the image
 - `url`: type `String`.
 The production [Origami Image Service](https://www.ft.com/__origami/service/image/v2/) url which points to the image

+**optional**:
+- `deprecated`: type `String`.
+A deprecation message for the image to indicate the image should no longer be used.
+The existence of the deprecated key with an empty string indicates the image is deprecated but has no specific deprecation message.

 <pre><code class="o-syntax-highlight--json">{
 	"images": [